uqlibrary/technology-training/intro_to_programming/intro_to_programming.md

 File &gt; New Project &gt; New Directory &gt; New Project

-### Our data

-We are going to work on a dataset of ten books from Project Gutenberg.
-We want to get some numbers on them, and to search for the frequency of some terms.
-But we want to make sure that we **automate the process**, as we are likely to do that on many more books.

-Download the dataset from <https://cloudstor.aarnet.edu.au/plus/s/rqOEQQCjcwBv36x/download> and unzip it inside your project directory.

 ### Creating a script

 Working from a **script** is a lot more comfortable, and allows us to create a succession of steps to reproduce our process – in other words, a little program.